rhyslwells/Data-Archive/content/standardised/Change Management.md

 ---
 tags:
   - business
 aliases:
+  - Change Program
 category:
 ---
 Change management is a structured approach to transitioning individuals, teams, and organizations from a current state to a desired future state.
+It involves
+- preparing,
+- supporting,
-It involves preparing, supporting, and helping people to adopt change in order to drive organizational success and outcomes.
+- and helping people to adopt change in order to drive organizational success and outcomes.

+Effective change management helps
+- minimize resistance,
+- improves engagement,
+- and increases the likelihood of successful outcomes.

 The process typically includes:

 1. **Planning**: Identifying the need for change, defining the change, and developing a strategy to implement it.